kroy-the-rabbit/12g_idrac_fan_daemon/README.md

 ### Configuration

-Put the script in /usr/local/bin (or wherever), and the conf file in /etc.  Both are configurable via the systemd unit and conf file.
+Put the script in /usr/local/bin (or wherever) and make it execute, and put the conf file in /etc.  Both locations are configurable via the systemd unit and conf file.

 Look in the conf file for options and what needs to be configured.